Denden-02/Etch_A_Sketch/README.md

 2) Make a Javascript function that produces 16x16 grid (default grid, own preferred size) on #main-container

-- Make a function that changes Grid box color on hover (color: blue)
+- TODO: Add an event listener on created boxes that changes Grid box color on hover (color: blue)

 - Create a button that asks for a prompt to change Grid box dimension